Charlotte Broman Mølbæk

-Charlotte Broman Mølbæk (born 29 November 1977 in Aarhus) is a Danish politician, who is a member of the Folketing for the Socialist People's Party.
+Charlotte Broman Mølbæk (born 29 November 1977) is a Danish politician who is a member of the Folketing for the Socialist People's Party.
 She was elected into parliament at the 2019 Danish general election.

 Political career

 Mølbæk was a member of the municipal council of Randers Municipality from 2014 to 2019.
 She was elected into parliament at the 2019 election, where she received 2,641 personal votes.